CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 .. note::

-   Experienced programmers have their favourite tools and development environments.
+   Experienced developers have their favourite tools and development environments.
 If you are experienced with Git, running Python and using editors, you are free to use your preferred tools.

-   The following procedures and tools are suggested for less experienced programmers.
+   The following procedures and tools are suggested.

 Software installation